angular/angular/DEVELOPER.md

 To check the formatting of your code, run

-    gulp check-format
+    gulp lint

-Note that the continuous build on Travis runs `gulp enforce-format`.
-Unlike the `check-format` task, this will actually fail the build if files aren't formatted according to the style guide.
+Note that the continuous build on CircleCI will fail the build if files aren't formatted according to the style guide.

 Your life will be easier if you include the formatter in your standard workflow.
 Otherwise, you'll likely forget to check the formatting, and waste time waiting for a build on Travis that fails due to some whitespace difference.

-* Use `$(npm bin)/clang-format -i [file name]` to format a file (or multiple).
+* Use `gulp format` to format everything.
-* Use `gulp enforce-format` to check if your code is `clang-format` clean.
+* Use `gulp lint` to check if your code is `clang-format` clean.
 This also gives you a command line to format your code.
 * `clang-format` also includes a git hook, run `git clang-format` to format all files you touched.